 Telehealth

-Payments and notifications
+Payments and Notifications

 These two features seem pretty straightforward.
 On the other hand, if you think about a complex scheduling platform where patients and doctors can make changes and a payment solution that’s integrated with insurance providers and patients — this functionality can become pretty intimidating during implementation.